telerik/blazor-docs/components/grid/virtual-scrolling.md

 # Virtual Scrolling

 Virtual scrolling is an alternative to paging.
 Instead of using a pager, the user scrolls vertically through all records in the data source.

 The same set of elements is reused to improve performance.
-While the new data is loading, a loading indicator is shown on the cells.
+While the next data is loading, a loading indicator is shown on the cells.
+If the user scrolls back up after scrolling down to a next page, the previous page will be loaded anew from the data source, like with regular paging.

 ## Requirements